-June Sarpong quits high-profile BBC diversity role
+June Sarpong to leave high-profile BBC diversity role

-She has quit her role as the broadcaster’s director of creative diversity
+She will leave her role as the broadcaster’s director of creative diversity

-June Sarpong has quit her role as the BBC’s director of creative diversity amid ongoing concerns about lack of diversity within the corporation.
+June Sarpong is set to leave her role as the BBC’s director of creative diversity amid ongoing concerns about lack of diversity within the corporation.

 The seasoned broadcaster has worked with the corporation on a part-time, contractual basis having joined just over two years ago as the first person to occupy this role, geared towards “increasing the number of ethnic minorities and disabled people on screen”.